JapanFinance/JapanFinance.github.io/docs/admin/transparency.md

 It is also possible to view the data in a filtered form, using any of the tags available when viewing the normal moderation log page.
 For example:

-* Add "&amp;type=removelink" to the link to see removed items
+* Add "&type=removelink" to the link to see removed items
-* Add "&amp;limit=NNNN" where NNNN is a number to see more entries
+* Add "&limit=NNNN" where NNNN is a number to see more entries

 ### Documentation